mhrons/mhrons.github.io/docs/pv_smooth.md

 4. SPLPF: Smart power filter excited by the simulated-predicted signal GI~f~.

 ### [OLAP](https://en.wikipedia.org/wiki/Online_analytical_processing) analysis
-The smoothing quality and accumulation rate were analyzed on days exhibiting a strong solar intermittency and a moderate to strong insolation.
-We fixed the same smoothing quality (ramping limit) to each LPF order used: The low-pass filters of orders 1 to 4 have been tuned to provide equivalent output power ramping by the reference IPLPF method, provided that the filter is excited by the measured, optimally shifted signal GI(t+Δt).
-With such a tuning, increasing the LPF order increases its cut-off frequency but only slightly increases the advance Δt.
-(Rererence LPF is 3rd-order Butterworth with cut-off frequency = 7.5/12h.)
-Eventually, we aggregated the rate of accumulation by the following partial dimensions:
+The goal is to analyze the accumulation rate by partial dimensions (independent variables), assuming a fixed smoothing quality (ramping of output power).
+We used GI data from days exhibiting a strong solar intermittency and a moderate to strong insolation.
+The reference smoothing quality is defined by a 3rd-order Butterworth filter with cut-off frequency = 7.5/12h.
+We aggregated the rate of accumulation by the following variables:

 - smoothing method
 - LPF order
 - smooth_int (prediction error)
 - SE (prediction error)

-The first goal was to identify the LPF order accumulating the minimum energy, given the smoothing method and ramping limit.
+First of all, we fixed the same smoothing quality to various LPF: Low-pass filters of orders 1 to 4 have been tuned to provide an equal output ramping by the reference IPLPF method, provided that the filter is excited by the measured, optimally shifted signal GI(t+Δt).
+With such a tuning, increasing of the LPF order increases its cut-off frequency but only slightly increases the advance Δt.
+The goal was to identify the LPF order accumulating the minimum energy, given the smoothing method and ramping limit.
 It was found out that the optimal LPF order for IPLPF is also valid for other smoothing methods.
 Once having the optimum LPF order, the performance of each smoothing method was analyzed by varrying the prediction eror.
 The results of OLAP analysis have been tabelized, plotted, and literally expressed.

 ### Simulation of predicted PV power